smartcontractkit/documentation/docs/Using Randomness/example-contracts.md

     This contract automatically creates a new subscription when you deploy it.
 Read the `s_requestConfig` variable to see the configuration details.
 You can look up this subscription in the [Subscription Manager](https://vrf.chain.link) using the `subId` value.

 1. Fund the subscription by running the `topUpSubscription()` function.
+For this function, a value of 1000000000000000000 = 1 LINK.

 1. Create and deploy consumer contracts that include the following components: